Adapting to Heart Conditions: A Test of the Hedonic Treadmill, Journal of Health Economics, July 2001

 Abstract: Suicide is an important scientific phenomenon.
 Yet its causes remain poorly understood.
 This study documents a paradox: the happiest places have the highest suicide rates.
 The study combines findings from two large and rich individual-level data sets — one on life satisfaction and another on suicide deaths — to establish the paradox in a consistent way across

-Happiness as a Driver of Risk Avoiding Behavior (with Robert Goudie, Sach Mukherjee, Emmanuel DeNeve, and Andrew J. Oswald), Economica, forthcoming
+Happiness as a Driver of Risk Avoiding Behavior (with Robert Goudie, Sach Mukherjee, Emmanuel DeNeve, and Andrew J. Oswald), Economica, October 2014

-Happiness as a Driver of Risk Avoiding Behavior (with Robert Goudie, Sach Mukherjee, Emmanuel DeNeve, and Andrew J. Oswald), Economica, forthcoming
+Happiness as a Driver of Risk Avoiding Behavior (with Robert Goudie, Sach Mukherjee, Emmanuel DeNeve, and Andrew J. Oswald), Economica, October 2014

 Abstract: Understanding the reasons why individuals take risks, particularly unnecessary risks, remains an important question in economics.
 We provide the first evidence of a powerful connection between happiness and risk-avoidance.
 Using data on 300,000 Americans, we demonstrate that happier individuals wear seatbelts more frequently.
 This result is obtained with five different methodological approaches, including Bayesian model-selection and an instrumented analysis based on unhappiness through widowhood.
 Independent longitudinal data corroborate the finding, showing that happiness is predictive of future motor vehicle accidents.
 Our results are consistent with a rational-choice explanation: happy people value life and thus act to preserve it.